 -Split up into small groups for discussion after scheduling an approximate amount of time it should take each group to research their topics and then report back to the others with what they found out or what questions they have that others might answer or add input on

 -Send out invitations to the attendees, and add them as we speak

 -Have an agenda ready ahead of time.
-Choose a place to host your meeting where you can share screens and talk with people in remote places without too much difficulty (Skype is our favorite tool for this)
+Choose a place to host your meeting where you can share screens and talk with people in remote places or on remote work programs without too much difficulty (Skype is our favorite tool for this).

 The most important step for making a meeting successful is confirming that it will be productive.
 By worrying about whether the meeting will be productive, the individual may have more focus on being attentive to details rather than coming up with ideas.
 It can also lead them to imagine specific outcomes which can shape their perceptions of what will happen during the meeting.
 This means that if someone had hoped for some form of agreement or conclusion at the end of this particular meeting then all their mental energies might not be spent on solve problems but instead on wishing they’d come up with an answer before it’s time to wrap things up.